owulveryck/blog/content/post/yolo-faces.md

 * to use the resulting domain with a go-based infrastructure;
 * to code a little application in Go to communicate with the outside world.

-_Note_: some terms such as domain, application and infrastructure refers to concepts such as the DDD or the hexagonal architecture.
+This article can be considered as a sort of how-to use a keras model in Go.
+Therefore, in this post I will use the following technologies:

+* Python / Keras
+* ONNX
+* Go

+**Note**: Some of the terms such as _domain_, _application_, and _infrastructure_ refer to the concepts from Domain Driver Design (DDD) or the hexagonal architecture.
+For example, do not consider the infrastructure as boxes and wires, but see it as a service layer.
+The infrastructure represents everything that exists independently of the application.

+The architecture of our tool can be described by three layers:
 <center>
 <figure>
   <img src="/assets/yolofaces/archi1.png" >